in

 McDonald’s flipped its arches upside down to make a powerful statement.

-The global fast-food chain is best known for its burgers, fries, and other delicious and affordable menu items.
+The global fast food chain is best known for its burgers, fries, and other delicious menu items.

 McDonald’s logo is a widely recognised symbol that consists of two golden arches arranged in an M shape.